JuanIrache/gopro-telemetry/readme.md

 ## To-Do

 - Automated testing
+- refactor index a bit and move to ParseRaw or similar
+- specify as much as possible which keys should array and/or which don't.
+Or maybe keep the last item of each nest arrayed and flatten the rest
 - Scale data even in raw? (i think so, leave matrix for other stages? not sure)
 - Enable raw option
 - Add filtering options (GPS, Accel, Gyro...)